voyagermesh/voyager/README.md

 ---

-**The voyager operator collects anonymous usage statistics to help us learning how the software is being used and how we can improve it.
-To disable collection, run the operator with the flag** `--analytics=false`.
+**The voyager operator collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
+To disable stats collection, run the operator with the flag** `--analytics=false`.

 ---